odysseyindia/odyssey-tours/content/english/tim/itineraries/south-indian-highlights/_index.md

           Nearby at Darasuram is a magnificent 12th-century Chola temple, which should not be missed.
-The village of Swamimalai, just a bike ride away, is the state's principal centre for traditional bronze-casting.
+The village of Swamimalai, just a bike ride away, is the state’s principal centre for traditional bronze-casting.
       - type: hotel
         url: >-
           /destinations/india/states/tamil-nadu/cities/kumbakonam/hotels/indeco-swamimalai-anandham/